House and Garden

 Pinter's 1978 masterpiece illuminates

-different instances of betrayal spanning a seven-year affair, but witnessed in
+different instances of betrayal spanning a seven-year affair.
+As the

 complexity of relationships peels away like layers of an onion, the truth